 DCS Mission, Vision, and Values

-Mission: The Indiana Department of Child Services (DCS) protects children from abuse and neglect.
-DCS does this by partnering with families and communities to provide safe, nurturing, and stable homes.
+Mission: The Indiana Department of Child Services (DCS) protects children from abuse and neglect, and works to ensure their financial support.

 Vision: Children thrive in safe, caring, supportive families and communities.